Gen (keeping still, the mountain). The upper: Kun1 (submissiveness,

 him, i.e. to correct him forcibly.
 Then nothing is unfavourable.

-Should this line change to masculine and remain masculine, the
+Should this line change to masculine and remain arrogant, the

 hexagram would become Jian3